 - are a qualifying relative of a victim who has died from injuries caused by a crime of violence.

 An award of compensation from the CICA can be refused or reduced because of:-

 - your conduct before, during or after the incident in which you were injured;

 - any criminal record that you might have;

 - failure to co-operate with the police; or

 - delay in informing the police.

-If psychological injuries are suffered, a victim should particularly seek specialist legal advice with their claim.
+If psychological injuries are suffered, a victim is particularly advised to consult specialist solicitors like ourselves.
 We have gained the maximum award (£500,000) for a victim of sexual abuse and can therefore ensure you are properly compensated for your injuries.

-There are many occasions where professional legal representation from a West Country based personal injury solicitor is desirable and in these situations we can deal with cases on a no win – no fee basis.
+There are many occasions where professional legal representation from a personal injury solicitor based in the south west is desirable and in these situations we can deal with cases on a no win – no fee basis.
 This means that our fees are paid from your compensation on a percentage basis.
 The percentage deduction that we charge is capped at 25% including VAT.
 We make no charge at all if the claim is unsuccessful.